Xeronaus/Xeronaus/README.md

 I'm going to write some extra words just to make another "real" sentence ¯⁠\⁠_⁠(⁠ツ⁠)⁠_⁠/⁠¯

-I can speak both Indonesian 🇮🇩 and English 🇺🇲🇬🇧 but also currently learning Russian 🇷🇺
+I can speak both Indonesian 🇮🇩 and English 🇺🇲🇬🇧 but I'm also learning Russian 🇷🇺

 > Also what's the best way to learn Russian?
 If you do know can you tell me?